 Services related to the different attitude data MESSAGE formats

 The different attitude data messages have been distinguished by their self-interpretability.
-Both attitude data messages provide for recognizing the boundaries of the attitude data fields and thus can transfer each field, as a block, to another location.
-The different services that can be achieved without special arrangements between users of the CCSDS attitude data messages are listed in table B-5.
+All attitude data messages provide for recognizing the boundaries of the attitude data fields and thus can transfer each field, as a block, to another location.
+The different services that can be achieved without special arrangements between users of the CCSDS attitude data messages are listed in Table E-5.

-Table B-5 : Services Available with Attitude Data Messages
+Table E-5: Services Available with Attitude Data Messages